 For the past decade, which translates into two to five product cycles for most industries, broad-based innovation has been on the decline.
 The research of Dr. Robert Cooper, the creator of Stage-Gate, indicates that companies typically spent almost 60% of R&D funds on New-to-the-World, New-to-the-Market, and New Product Lines.
 The remaining 40% went to Additions to Existing Product Lines and Improvements to Existing Products.
 These figures are now inverted.
-Most companies now focus on ext
+Most companies now focus on

 Register to view the full article

-By registering on Machine Design now you'll not only gain access to premium content, you'll also become part of a robust engineering community – PLUS - you gain access to the 2016 Salary & Career Report results.
+Register for full access.
+By registering for Machine Design now, you'll not only gain access to premium content, you'll also become part of an exclusive, robust global manufacturing engineering community!